 A minimum of 18 units in philosophy, divided as follows:

-The Department of Philosophy offers graduate study leading to the Master of Arts degree.
-The candidate must satisfy the general requirements stated in this Catalog as well as the specific departmental requirements described here and more fully in the Philosophy Graduate Student Handbook (available upon request).
+The candidate must satisfy the general requirements stated in this catalog as well as the specific departmental requirements described here and more fully in the Philosophy Graduate Student Handbook (available upon request).
 Applicants must submit to the University’s Office of Admissions and Records a graduate application (available at that office or on-line).
-Applicants must also submit two sets of transcripts from all colleges and universities attended.
-One set must be submitted to the Office of Enrollment Services and another set must be sent directly to the Department of Philosophy.
+Applicants must also submit a transcript from all colleges and universities attended to the Office of Enrollment Services.
 Prospective students should see the Graduate Advisor for assessment and to plan a program of study.
 Departmental reader positions are sometimes available for qualified persons, as are Graduate Assistantships.
-A reader works closely with a member of the faculty, but is not responsible for instruction.
 Application for these positions can be made to the Chair of the Philosophy Department.

 Admission with Classified Status